mattvenn/voip/README.md

 Provides VOIP services for people calling me, and for me calling people.

-Symmetric service that can be flipped between Spanish & English with a text.
+Symmetric service where a call to the UK Twilio number will call my ES mobile and vice versa.

-Requires Twilio UK & ES landline numbers capable of text and voice.
+Requires Twilio UK & ES landline numbers.

 # Spec